Basis of Presentation (Notes)

 Basis of Presentation

 Financial Statement Preparation.
 These condensed consolidated financial statements have been prepared by QUALCOMM Incorporated (collectively with its subsidiaries, the Company or Qualcomm) in accordance with accounting principles generally accepted in the United States of America (GAAP) for interim financial information and the instructions to Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
 In the opinion of management, the interim financial information includes all normal recurring adjustments necessary for a fair statement of the results for the interim periods.
 These condensed consolidated financial statements are unaudited and should be read in conjunction with the Company’s Annual Report on Form 10-K for the fiscal year ended September 24, 2017.
 Operating results for interim periods are not necessarily indicative of operating results for an entire fiscal year.
 The Company operates and reports using a 52-53 week fiscal year ending on the last Sunday in September.
-Each of the three-month periods ended December 24, 2017 and December 25, 2016 included 13 weeks.
+Each of the three-month and six-month periods ended March 25, 2018 and March 26, 2017 included 13 weeks and 26 weeks, respectively.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts and the disclosure of contingent amounts in the Company’s condensed consolidated financial statements and the accompanying notes.
 Actual results could differ from those estimates.
 Certain prior year amounts have been reclassified to conform to the current year presentation.

 Earnings (Loss) Per Common Share.
 Basic earnings (loss) per common share is computed by dividing net income (loss) attributable to Qualcomm by the weighted-average number of common shares outstanding during the reporting period.
 Diluted earnings per share is computed by dividing net income attributable to Qualcomm by the combination of dilutive common share equivalents, comprised of shares issuable under the Company’s share-based compensation plans, if any, and the weighted-average number of common shares outstanding during the reporting period.
-Due to the net loss for the three months ended December 24, 2017, all of the common share equivalents issuable under share-based compensation plans had an anti-dilutive effect and were therefore excluded from the computation of diluted loss per share.
+Due to the net loss for the six months ended March 25, 2018, all of the common share equivalents issuable under share-based compensation plans had an anti-dilutive effect and were therefore excluded from the computation of diluted loss per share.
 The following table provides information about the diluted earnings per share calculation (in millions):

 Share-Based Compensation.
 Total share-based compensation expense, related to all of the Company’s share-based awards, was comprised as follows (in millions):